stefanpenner/ember-app-kit/README.md

 your EAK project, run `ember init`.
 Ember CLI will begin to migrate your project.
 You may diff the files it overwrites as it goes along.
-A detailed list will be provided next to help you along, but first, feel free to remove the Gruntfile and the tasks directory since we won't be needing them anymore.
+A detailed list will be provided next to help you along, but first, feel free to remove the Gruntfile, the tasks directory, and the api-stub, since we won't be needing them anymore.

-`rm Gruntfile.js && rm -rf tasks`
+`rm Gruntfile.js && rm -rf tasks && rm -rf api-stub`

+### Ember Init Overrides

 * tests/.jshintrc
   * Let ember-cli overwrite this